-The Health Care Flexible Spending Account (Health Care FSA or HCFSA) allows you to set aside money to pay for eligible health care expenses with pre-tax dollars.
-You can have a Health Care FSA regardless of whether or not you're enrolled in a Hertz medical plan.
+The Health Care Flexible Spending Account (Health Care FSA or HCFSA) allows you to set aside money $100 to $2,700 annually to pay for eligible health care expenses with pre-tax dollars.
+Use the account to pay for medical, dental, vision, and prescription drug expenses, including deductibles, copays, and coinsurance.

 - You may use the Health Care FSA on expenses for you and your eligible dependents.